johnloy/esm-commonjs-interop-manual/README.md

 ## Use case: Browser application

-Chances are, as a JavaScript developer you most often encounter module interop when developing web applications for execution in the browser.
-This is because you likely author those using ESM syntax, but depend on packages from NPM, a majority of which are currently published as CJS or UMD modules (the JS ones, anyway).
+Chances are, as a JavaScript developer you most often encounter module interop when developing web applications using ESM syntax, while depending on a mixture of CJS/UMD and ESM packages installed using NPM.

-Browsers do not understand CJS, however, so need to transpile and normalize all modules used, regardless of original format, to one of:
+Browsers do not understand CJS, however, so a transpilation step is necessary to normalize modules into something browsers can run.
+This can take one of several forms:

-a.
-A single bundle file with an IIFE (Immediately Invoked Function Expression) wrapper (example)
+- A single bundle file with an IIFE (Immediately Invoked Function Expression) wrapper (example)
-b.
-Multiple bundled and code-split files with IIFE wrappers, in tandem with a module loader "runtime" (example)
+- Multiple bundled and code-split files with IIFE wrappers, in tandem with a module loader "runtime" (example)
-c.
-A single ESM bundle file (example)
+- A single ESM bundle file (example)
-d.
-Multiple bundled and code-split ESM files (example)
+- Multiple bundled and code-split ESM files (example)

-Module normalization occurs when a transpiler or bundler traverses a codebase, starting at entrypoint files, to read it into a graph of dependencies.
-While doing this, the code of source files is parsed into an [AST (Abstract Syntax Tree)](https://astexplorer.net/#/gist/3aa601cf2aa498ab692d6d680fc26962/0fc5dc8feff3c4628687d0080f5931848be763f3) held in memory, and from this representation transformed and combined into the final faux modules output.
-Both Webpack and Rollup use Acorn.

 Using the popular Webpack and Parcel bundlers, all traces of both ESM and CJS get wiped out in the final bundle output.
 They are replaced with faux modules, implemented using function scoping and a custom module cache in a bundler "[runtime](https://gist.github.com/johnloy/c7faabf72b358f8bc96ef9699031643e#file-bundle-js-L34-L88)".
 So, at the time application code executes in browsers, ESM-CJS interop is no longer a concern.